vreddy2072/Restaurant-Management-System/README.md

-# Restaurant-Management-System
+# Restaurant-Ordering-System
-Application to setup and manage Restaurants
+Application to setup help customers order food from Restaurants

 # Restaurant Application

-A full-stack restaurant management application with FastAPI backend and React frontend.
+A full-stack restaurant ordering application with FastAPI backend and React frontend.

 ## Setup Files